CRITICAL INTRODUCTION

 (“That’s Their Story”, A Common Garment, 2019)

-Herein, Patel’s speaker resists the internalisation of dominant narratives and seeks to reclaim interpretive agency.
-Without the words given in parentheses, the poem might lean toward resignation towards the red stripes painted walls of the temple.
+Patel’s speaker resists the internalisation of dominant narratives and seeks to reclaim interpretive agency.
+Without the words given in parentheses, the poem might lean toward resignation about the red stripes painted on walls of the temple.
 Instead, Patel’s speaker describes:

 (“That’s Their Story”, A Common Garment, 2019)

-And, with them, it stakes a quiet yet firm feminist claim and critique.
+And, in those lines, it stakes a quiet yet firm feminist claim and critique.

-In “Fried Bread and Mango Juice”, written in honour of her grandmother, Patel reflects on the limits of sensory experience in old age.
+In “Fried Bread and Mango Juice”, dedicated to her paternal grandmother, Patel reflects on the limits of sensory experience in old age.
 Here, taste becomes less about present sensation and more about memory.

 (“Fried Bread and Mango Juice”, A Common Garment, 2019)